Written by Daniel Felz

 The public nature of the BDSG-New’s drafting may provide avenues for statutory interpretation and arguments before German DPAs and courts.
 Many provisions in the final BDSG-New were present in initial drafts; were commented on by both interested third parties and German DPAs; and were often amended – at times significantly – before settling into final form.
 This can support interpretative arguments, and companies facing novel or borderline cases may be able to turn to the BDSG-New’s drafting materials for assistance.

 The BDSG-New was drafted by Germany’s Interior Ministry (Bundesministerium des Innern, or “BMI”).
 The BMI is one of the German government’s most important Cabinet ministries, responsible for federal police matters, internal security, protection of the constitutional order, and aspects of national security.
-For US readers, it is as if Homeland Security had worked with the FBI to draft a data protection statute.
+For US readers, it is as if Homeland Security had worked to draft a data protection statute.

 By August 5, 2016, the BMI had completed its first draft of a GDPR implementation statute it titled the “Data Protection Amendments and Implementation Act” (abbreviated as “DSAnpUG” for Datenschutz-Anpassungs- und Umsetzungsgesetz), which contained the draft BDSG-New (draft available in German here).
 Ministry drafts of statutes are secret until they have been approved by the full Federal Cabinet – but in the BDSG-New’s case, the BMI’s August 2016 draft was leaked to the press.
 The draft contained fundamental changes to German privacy law, such as permitting the government to re-use any data for defense or national-security purposes.
-Leaked alongside it were formal comments from Germany’s Justice Department, Germany’s Federal DPA, and Germany’s 16 state-run DPAs.
+Leaked alongside it were formal comments from Germany’s Justice Department, Germany’s Federal DPA, and Germany’s numerous state-run DPAs.
 The comments revealed significant disagreements between BMI and the DPAs, especially regarding secondary uses and restrictions to individual rights.
 They also showed that the Justice Department had prevented the draft from proceeding to further steps in the legislative process until certain changes were made.

 In mid-November 2016, the BMI published an updated draft containing significant revisions, but still containing fundamental changes to German privacy law – such as permitting companies to make any secondary use of data supported by what they documented as their “legitimate interests” (draft available in German here).
 The BMI then announced a first round of public comment, permitting approximately two weeks for interested parties to submit written statements.
 A number of industry groups and privacy experts submitted comments and suggestions for amendments.
 Following this initial round of comment, the BMI significantly amended a number of the more intensely-debated portions of the draft BDSG-New, and presented the amended draft to the Federal Cabinet of Ministers.